TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-with-mysql.md

 ```

 ### Launch the portal with MySQL using docker-compose
 This section outlines the process of launching the portal application with MySQL using docker-compose.
-By following this guide, you will learn how to effectively configure, launch, and dismantle the portal application using docker-compose.
+By following this guide, you will learn how to effectively configure, launch, stop and clean up the portal application using docker-compose.
 #### Create docker-compose file
 Before launching the portal using docker-compose, you will need to create a `docker-compose.yaml` file.
 An example of the portal's docker-compose file is provided below, which you can use as a starting point and further customize to meet your specific requirements.

 Ensure that you replace `<tag>` with the specific version of the portal you intend to launch before executing the command.
 The latest version of the portal is `tykio/portal:v1.3`, and you can browse all available versions on [Docker Hub](https://hub.docker.com/r/tykio/portal/tags).
 ```yaml
 version: '3.6'
 services: